 Investments are something you buy or put your money into to try to make a profit in the future, although there’s no guarantee and you could get back less than you invested.

 ‘Saving’, on the other hand, is where you put your money into something like a savings account, and you know the rate of interest which will be applied.
-You’ll normally get back what you’ve saved plus interest on top.
+Your money is generally more secure this way, so you’ll normally get back what you’ve saved plus a little bit of interest on top.

-You can give your savings the tech treatment with apps like Plum or Monzo, or Moneybox for investing.
-Some even let you ‘round up’ transactions you make to the nearest pound and put the extra pennies away for the future, such as topping up your pension or ISA.
+You can manage your savings with apps or smart banks too.
+Some even let you round up transactions you make to the nearest pound and put the extra pennies away for the future, such as topping up your pension plan or ISA.

-The information here is based on our understanding in August 2019 and should not be taken as financial advice.
-Pensions and stocks and shares ISAs are investments and their value can go down as well as up and they may be worth less than was paid in.
-It’s important to note that laws and tax rules may change in the future and your own personal circumstances will have an impact on tax.
+The information here is based on our understanding in June 2021 and should not be taken as financial advice.
+The value of investments can go down as well as up and may be worth less than was paid in.